alextok/dbsc-discussions/README.md

 # Closed topics

 1. Can any IDP call any local Local Key helper?
 Should IDP provider a list of key helper ids, not just one?
-1. Will browser rember which KeyId belong to which LocalKey helper? (-yes, browser will rember which keyId)

 1. Document that IDP must have a policy to enforce Binding key chaining to the same device.

 1. We need to capture, if key doesn't match to auth cookie, the app must retstart the flow.

-1. PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).

 1. Step 18 above, should it go to the LocalKey helper for signature? (-yes) If yes, how does step that initiates DBSC session know that it needs to go to the local key helper? (-KeyId will identify key helper)

     [Olga] It needs to go to Local key helper for signature at least on non-Windows platforms.

+1. [Documented] PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).

+1. [Documented] Will browser rember which KeyId belong to which LocalKey helper? (-yes, browser will rember which keyId)

-1. [Doc] The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of the public spec, it can stay internal.
+1. [Documented] The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of the public spec, it can stay internal.
-1. [Doc] Attestation service may not exist.
+1. [Documented] Attestation service may not exist.
-1. [Doc] If and app generates keys for itself, then in scope of this document IDP == RP.
+1. [Documented] If and app generates keys for itself, then in scope of this document IDP == RP.
-1. [Doc] Existance of the local key helper.
+1. [Documented] Existance of the local key helper.
-1. [Doc] Local key helper can be a 3P software.
+1. [Documented] Local key helper can be a 3P software.
-1. [Doc] We need to clarify params for this call:
+1. [Documented] We need to clarify params for this call:
     ```mermaid
     sequenceDiagram
     %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%